-Palm Inc introduced an ebook file type; known as the PMLZ file format which a compressed version of PML file format that’s why the files with .pmlz extensions are known as Zipped Palm Markup Language File.
-The PMLZ file is just a zip container of a file which compiles PDB files to create docs for eReader (Known as an ebook reading device such as tablet computer).
+Palm Inc introduced an eBook file type; known as the PMLZ file format which a compressed version of PML file format that’s why the files with .pmlz extensions are known as Zipped Palm Markup Language File.
+The PMLZ file is just a zip container of a file that compiles PDB files to create docs for eReader (Known as an ebook reading device such as a tablet computer).
 The PML file gives the layout to a PDB file (containing various data files) to display on a Palm Device.
 Whereas, a PDB file is a database file, which is used by various applications, including Quicken, Pegasus, Microsoft Visual Studio, and Palm Pilot.
 In short, a PMLZ is a compressed container of PML and PDB files.

 Knowledge about Palm Markup Language

 The following table specifies the PML commands:

 New chapter; also causes a new page break.
 Enclose chapter title (and any style codes) with \x and \x

 New chapter, indented n levels (n between 0 and 4 inclusive) in the Chapter dialog; doesn’t cause a page break.
 Enclose chapter title (and any style codes) with \Xn and \Xn

 Insert “Chapter title” into the chapter listing, with level n (like \Xn).
 The text is not shown on the page and does not force a page break.
 This can sometimes be useful to insert a chapter mark at the beginning of an introduction to the chapter, for example.

 Center this block of text; close with \c on beginning of line

 Right justify text block; close with \r on beginning of line

 Italicize block; close with \i